zeloras/myshows_mcp/README.md

 # MyShows MCP Server

 This project provides a Model Context Protocol (MCP) server for interacting with the `myshows.me` API.
-It allows you to connect LangChain or LangGraph agents to your MyShows profile to manage and search for TV shows.
+It allows you to connect agents to your MyShows profile to manage and search for TV shows.

-## 1. Configuration
+## Configuration

 Configuration is handled via environment variables.
 You must set your `myshows.me` credentials before running the server.

-This is a secure method that avoids storing your password in a file.

 ## MCP configuration
 ```json